ilios/user-guide/dashboard/search.md

 ## Show More

 Search results are grouped by Course, and then by Session.
 In the case above, the top three sessions that match (in order of match accuracy) are displayed.
-Clicking the "**Show More**" link, which appears at below the first three results for each Course, will open up and show the rest of the sessions within that course that match.
+Clicking the "**Show More**" link, which appears below the first three results for each Course, will open up and show the rest of the sessions within that course that match.
 For example, after the first "**Show More**" link located under the session link for "Defining the Mind", the screen now displays the rest of the sessions in the course called "Brain, Mind, and Behavior".

 ![show more](../images/global_search/show_more.png)

-**NOTE:** This functionality is not available for students at this time.
+**NOTE:** Global search is not available for students at this time.

 ## Filter Results